 Tree Branches must be cut into 36 inch segments, bundled, then placed next to the automated waste receptacles.
 Yard Waste can now be placed directly in the toter or placed in bags next to the toter on garbage day.

 Additionally, there will be ayard waste collection at the Public Works complex on Slater Road on the third Saturday of each month (May-September) from 8 AM – 2 PM.

 Observed holidays in 2021 are: New Years Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day.

 For holidays falling on a Monday through Friday, pickup for the rest of the week will be one day later than the usual day, which is extended to include Saturday.

 Make sure your trash and recycling bags /cans are visible and easily accessible for Waste Management drivers.

 Waste Management vehicles are much larger and heavier than a passenger vehicle and do not handle in the same manner.
 If Waste Management does not come down your street on trash day after a winter weather event, it’s likely because the street is not passable enough for the driver of the trash truck.

 Please keep in mind that white bags are hard for Waste Management to see on snow covered ground or in snowy conditions.

 With glass bottles and containers being eliminated from the Municipal Recycling program, alternate opportunities for glass recycling have been established.
 For more information, click here.

 Benefits to Recycling: There are many benefits to recycling, such as Economic Benefits, Energy & Natural Resource Savings, Good for Business and it helps to protect the Environment.
-You can find out more about how recycling makes a difference by going to the Department of Environmental Protection’s website.
+You can find out more about how recycling makes a difference by visiting our Recycling Education Page!